San Diego and Arizona Eastern Railway

 The San Diego and Arizona Eastern Railway is a short-line American railroad founded in 1932 as the successor to the San Diego and Arizona Railway (SD&A), which was founded in 1906 by entrepreneur John D. Spreckels.
 Dubbed "The Impossible Railroad" by many engineers of its day due to the immense logistical challenges involved, the line was established in part to provide San Diego with a direct rail link to the east by connecting with the Southern Pacific Railroad lines in El Centro, California.
 Since 1979, the San Diego and Arizona Eastern Railway Company has been owned by the San Diego Metropolitan Transit Development Board and its successor, the San Diego Metropolitan Transit System.

 Network

-At its peak, the SD&A operated a 146.4 mi stretching from San Diego to El Centro.
+At its peak, the SD&A operated 146.4 mi of rail stretching from San Diego to El Centro.
 Today, the SD&AE operates approximately 108 mi of the original SD&A system, across four segments: